 The History and Manufacture of Watercolor

-ALTHOUGH THE USE of watercolors dates back to prehistoric times, it was not until about A.D.
+Although through the use of watercolors dates back to prehistoric times, it was not until about A.D.
 500 that watercolor painting came to be considered a fine art, when Chinese poet-painters helped it evolve from being primarily a decorative craft.
-In the West, Albrecht Diirer (1471-1528) has been credited with upgrading the level of watercolors.
+In the West, Albrecht Durer (1471-1528) has been credited with upgrading the level of watercolors.
 Primarily a printmaker, he was looking for a way to color areas of his prints and ended up using a combination of transparent and opaque (gouache) watercolors to produce colored drawings.
 Chalk was often added to a watercolor to give a stronger and fuller quality.
 This explains the flat and linear appearance of his watercolors, since opaque watercolors do not readily lend themselves to shading.

 J. M. W. Turner (1775-1851) was a technical innovator who took full advan tage of the newly developed synthetic mineral pigments that were beginning to find their way into the artist's palette.
 He applied these new transparent and opaque watercolors with sponges, rags, and knives, as well as with brushes.
 Despite his use of opaque color and even pastel on his watercolor paintings, he is still considered part of the original English (transparent) watercolor school,.
 The French Impressionists who followed the English school developed an even more dramatic look by taking advantage of the now numerous synthetic mineral pigments, and by often applying them unmixed.